 The Rutgers Brass Ensemble consists of 15 undergraduate and graduate brass players, placed by audition.
 The group typically performs works composed and arranged for concert brass settings.

 HELIX!
 New Music Ensemble

-Since its inception, HELIX! has premiered many compositions written especially for the group and has performed numerous pieces by major contemporary composers.
-The group has performed at New York City’s Lincoln Center, the Noyes Museum in New Jersey, and at various colleges on the East Coast.
+Since its inception, HELIX! has debuted many compositions written especially for the group and has performed numerous pieces by major contemporary composers including important US premieres.
+The group has performed at New York City’s Le Poisson Rouge, Lincoln Center, the Noyes Museum in New Jersey, and at various colleges on the East Coast.

 The Rutgers Percussion Ensemble focuses on developing chamber music sensitivity in the performance of a wide spectrum of percussion music, including recent avant-garde compositions, standard repertory, popular favorites, and Brazilian and African drumming.
 The Percussion Ensemble has performed at Lincoln Center’s Alice Tully Hall, the Percussive Arts Society International Convention (Indianapolis and Nashville), St. Bartholomew’s Church and Trinity Church on Wall Street, both in New York City, and the Central Jersey Day of Percussion.

 The ensemble was a winner of the Percussive Arts Society International Percussion Ensemble Competition and traveled to Nashville, Tennessee, for a showcase concert at the Percussive Arts Society International Convention (PASIC) in 2004, and also performed at the Indianapolis convention in 2013 as a part of the Focus Day series.

 Rutgers Baroque Players